corenova/kos/docs/usage.md

 ```
 $ kos
 kos>
 load       load/path  process    program    prompt     reactor
 read       require    show       .info      .help      .quit
 ```
 The above output is generated when you press `<TAB>` for auto-completion after entering the `kos` interactive shell.

+When you start the `kos` utility, the [run](../reactors/run.md) reactor is loaded as one of the reactors for the initial **KOS** operating environment.

+A typical operating lifecycle for an instance of `kos` is to [load](#loading-reactors) one or more reactors, then to [send](#sending-tokens) one or more data tokens to trigger reactions on the *loaded* reactors.

-The first **data token** you typically supply into the **KOS** runtime instance is the `load` token in order to *load* additional reactors into itself from the local filesystem.
+The first **data token** you typically supply into the **KOS** runtime instance is the `load` token in order to [load](#loading-reactors) additional reactors into itself from the local filesystem.

-### Loading Reactors
+## Loading Reactors

 Using **KOS** you can dynamically `load` reactors into itself at any time.
-When you start the `kos` utility, the [run](../reactors/run.md) reactor is loaded as one of the reactors for the **KOS** operating environment.

 The `kos` utility allows you to pass in one or more reactors as arguments during instantiation:
 ```
 $ kos sync http
 kos>
 http/listen          http/request         http/request/get     http/route
 http/server          http/server/request  link/stream          load
 load/path            process              program              prompt
 reactor              read                 require              show
 sync/connect         sync/listen          .info                .help
 .quit
 ```
 You can also `load` after entering the `kos` interactive shell (see [Sending Tokens](#sending-tokens)):
 ```